Our Annual OK Nuts Trophy event is on Sunday November 22nd.

 British Orienteering – COVID Safe Orienteering

-the COVID-19 Code of Conduct.
+The COVID-19 Code of Conduct

-Additionally please note that an event such as this that preserves social distancing is not suitable for complete beginners in the sport.
+An event such as this that preserves social distancing is not suitable for complete beginners in the sport.

-If you are new to the sport and want to have practice and gain confidence to tackle a course at an event such as this may be suggest our permanent courses?
-For example you could run a delightful Orange course on the heathland of Esher Common?
+If you are new to the sport and are not yet a member of British Orienteering, may we suggest our permanent courses?
+For example you could try a delightful Orange course on the heathland of Esher Common?